Why Education is Key in Law Enforcement’s Response to Terrorism

-To respond to the unpredictable and indiscriminate nature of terrorism, officers should understand what they’re up against.
-To be prepared for any situation, officers must understand what terrorism involves and how they can integrate that awareness into everyday practice.
+To respond to the unpredictable and indiscriminate nature of terrorist attacks, officers should understand what they’re up against.
+To be prepared, officers must understand what terrorism involves and how they can integrate that awareness into everyday practice.

 “It could happen to anybody at any time, whether it’s in Dallas or Des Moines,” said Jeremy Nikolow, an 11-year law enforcement veteran in central Florida.
 “Education is important because a terrorist act is not always going to come from where you think.”

 Defining Terrorism for Law Enforcement

 Last October, Nikolow, who has a master’s degree in Criminal Justice from American Military University, was invited to present at the Florida Crime Prevention Association’s annual conference.
 His presentation focused on organizing a successful law enforcement response to terrorism.
 This first depends on understanding what an act of terrorism is, which Nikolow breaks into three main components: